10) Double estate and gift exclusion

 The new tax law imposed changes to tax rates, itemized deductions, and personal exemptions, which in turn changed withholding tables in 2018.
-Generally, this will result in decreased withholding for most employees.
+Generally, this resulted in decreased withholding for most employees.
+The IRS updated several tax provisions for inflation for 2019, including the tax brackets and the standard deduction, which increased to $12,200 for single filers and $24,400 for individuals filing under married filing jointly status.
+The IRS issued a new Form W-4 for tax years 2020 and beyond.
+The IRS released a FAQs about the new design of Form W-4.
 Taxpayers are encouraged to do a paycheck checkup and submit a new Form W-4 to their employer to ensure a more accurate tax withholding, if necessary.
-Taxpayers can also make an estimated payment to the IRS and state revenue office if it is too late to update their paycheck withholding with their employer.
+Taxpayers may also make an estimated payment to the IRS and state revenue office if it is too late to update their paycheck withholding with their employer.

 7) Increase standard deduction/child tax credit, no exemptions

 The standard deduction for all filing statuses has nearly doubled when compared to 2017 amounts.
-However, personal and dependency exemptions have been removed in 2018.
+However, personal and dependency exemptions have been removed for tax years 2018 through 2025.
 The amount for each exemption in 2017 was $4,050 per individual before phase-outs.
 For a complete list of the standard deduction amounts and exemption changes, click here.

 There is good news, however, the child tax credit doubled from $1,000 to $2,000 for each qualifying child under the age of 17.
 Phase-out of the credit begins for taxpayers who earn $400,000 married filing jointly, and $200,000 for all others.
 This phase-out is over 3x greater when compared to 2017.
 For more details about the child tax credit, please click here.